ogallagher/hubble/readme.md

 - [ ] improve search functions to use the latter letters when hashing
 - [ ] consolidate tag, name, and author search types
     - [ ] client: attach all incoming search results to the search bubble
-    - [ ] ?client: for all tag and author auto-searches, fix references to search bubble
+    - [ ] ? client: for all tag and author auto-searches, fix references to search bubble
     - [ ] server: for each term, check name, then tag, then author, using a single results array